Botanical Name: Petroselinum crispum.

 All parts of the plant contain an essential oil but the seeds contain the highest amount (2-6%).
 The composition of the oil can vary, depending on where the plant is grown.

 The essential oil has a high content of apiol (phenylpropanoid ), myristicin, apiolin, pinene and other substances.
-The medicinal properties of parsley is largely due the substances apiol and myrisiticin.
+The medicinal properties of parsley are largely due the substances apiol and myristicin.

 The Devil’s Herb

 In many countries in Europe, parsley was considered a “devil’s herb” and if planted on the Good Friday it was thought to bring misfortune to those who cultivated it.